philipdowner/dotfiles/README.md

 There are some things that this script can't do automatically (yet).
 For convenience we've listed them out below.

 ## Selecting an iTerm2 theme
-- A default iTerm theme named `Eezy Default` was installed by this script.
-You will need to select it in the iTerm preferences pane under `Profiles`.
+- A default iTerm theme was installed by this script.
+You will need to select it in the iTerm preferences pane.
+In the application menu bar go to `iTerm2 -> Preferences -> Profiles` and select `Eezy Default`.

 ## Recommended Google Chrome Extensions
 - [1Password - Password Manager](https://chrome.google.com/webstore/detail/1password-%E2%80%93-password-mana/aeblfdkhhhdcdjpifhhbdiojplfjncoa)